-Of the 3 kinds of caps, only the Prentiff cap is available in North America.
+The cap most commonly used in North America is the Prentif Cavity-Rim Cervical Cap.
 It is shaped like a thimble and fits snugly over the cervix.
-Its rim is thick and rigid but the deep dome is thin and supple; it is available in 4 sizes.
+Its rim is thick and firm but the deep dome is thin and supple; it is available in 4 sizes.

 Several sizes of the cap are tried until the best fit is found.
-A good fit means the entire cervix is covered with little space between the inside of the rim and the cervix; the dome is facing the vaginal opening and can be squeezed without pinching the cervix; and the cap does not slip off even when pulled on gently.
-With few cap sizes available, some women cannot get a proper fit.
+A good fit means the entire cervix is covered with little space between the inside of the rim and the cervix; the dome is facing the vaginal opening and